 Convention 1: All traffic rate and server load quantities stated in this paper are in units of kb/s, unless otherwise stated.
 We model a network as a connected graph G = (V, E), where V is the set of nodes and E is the set of edges.
 All leaf nodes are hosts and thus can be a traffic source.
-An internal node is a router; a router cannot generate traffic, but can forward traffic received from its connected hosts or peer routers.
+Hosts are not trusted.
+In particular, they may spoof traffic, disobey congestion signals, initiate bogus network requests, etc. An internal node is a router; a router cannot generate traffic, but can forward traffic received from its connected hosts or peer routers.
 We denote by R the set of internal routing nodes.
 All routers are assumed to be trusted.
-The set of hosts, H = V - R, is partitioned into the set of ordinary "good" users, $H_g$ , and the set of attackers $H_a$ .
+The set of hosts, H = V - R, is partitioned into the set of ordinary "good" users, H_g , and the set of attackers H_a .
 E models the network links, which are assumed to be bi-directional.
 Since our goal is to investigate control against server resource overload, each link is assumed to have infinite bandwidth.
 The assumption can be relaxed if the control algorithm is also deployed to protect routers from overload.